 However, it’s important to use a real photo of an employee or patient (with their name) as original images generate 35% more conversions than stock photos.

-Children’s National is a great example of bringing humanity into web design.
+Children’s National is a great example of bringing humanity into healthcare focused web design.

 If you have a large website (for example, a hospital website), start by looking at just the main pages.
 Place the image at the top of the page (typically on the banner) as most people never scroll to the bottom.